brianbancroft/OpenCanadaGeoData/README.md

   2. [Geofabrik](Geofabrik.de).
 This is a site that allows you to download data from OpenStreetMap, the map which you can (and should!) edit.
   3. [Remote Pixel](https://remotepixel.ca/projects/satellitesearch.html) by Vincent Sarago [Twitter](https://twitter.com/_VincentS_)
   4. [Transit Land](https://transit.land/).
 This is a community-based group that seeks to offer data for all metropolitan transit services in easilly-consumed formats.
+  5. [Transitfeeds](https://transitfeeds.com/).
+This is another community-driven site that seeks to offer transit data across the world, but in GTFS format.

 ## The end